UMM-CSci-3601/intro-to-git/README.md

 So follow the link in the Canvas assignment and join the __Everyone__ team;
 that should take you to the shared repository on GitHub.
-From there you can get the URL for that repository from the `Clone or download` button visible on the "home page" for each repository on GitHub.
+From there you can get the URL for that repository from the green `Code` button visible on the "home page" for each repository on GitHub.
 See [GitHub's "Cloning a repository" tutorial](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) for examples.
 The URL should look like this: